 About the Artist

-Mary received 2014 GAP funding for materials and professional assistance with an audio recording for an upcoming installation at METHOD Gallery.
+Mary received 2014 GAP funding for materials and professional assistance with an audio recording for an installation at METHOD Gallery.
 Her project, Eventualities, incorporates objects that reflect on the past and look to the future.
 Cast bones, fossils, shells, fortune cookies, and seed pods act as crystals and pendants strung throughout an unfurling bronze DNA framework chandelier.
 While the visuals take us back and forward through time, the audio reflects the constant through time.
 Sounds from nature will be recorded, that potentially, are the same as those from centuries ago (wind, water ripples, waves, and wildlife).
 Contemporary life sounds are also recorded.
 The audio loop migrates from sounds of nature to the urban sounds of today and then back again, wedding them in a way that creates both an otherworldly, yet at times nostalgic experience.